SAMOS-76/RISC-V-Team7/Statements/Louis_Canning.md

 - load hazards
 - multiple sequential loads with a dependent instruction after
 - multiple instructions dependent on a single load
+- a complex function with a range of cascaded dependencies

 After this I modified the provided verify.cpp and doit.sh to run and test the cpu with those assembly files I developed, storing the output waveform in its own folder.
 This was very helpful and enabled me to pinpoint issues in the cpu quickly, other team members later adopted these scripts and used it to test the cpu with their own custom assembly instructions.